- Start date: September

 Why this course?

-Our Masters in International Management will help you to develop the knowledge and skills required by international managers and leaders to operate globally.
+Our MSc International Management will help you to develop the knowledge and skills required by international managers and leaders to operate globally.
 It focuses on the practical skills of working, managing and leading in various organisational settings.

 The course will provide a broad knowledge of the practices and processes of international management.
 You’ll develop an understanding of the national and global contexts in which international managers operate and gain an appreciation of how those contexts have an impact on managerial expectations and preferences in different cultural environments.

 Strathclyde Business School

 Strathclyde Business School (SBS) was founded in 1948 and is a pioneering, internationally-renowned academic organisation with a reputation for research excellence.
 One of four faculties forming the University of Strathclyde, SBS has held triple accreditation from the three main business school accreditation bodies – AACSB, EQUIS and AMBA – since 2004.
 Our subject departments and specialist centres collaborate to provide a dynamic, fully-rounded and varied programme of specialist and cross-disciplinary courses.